 CMS uses fee schedules to pay for physician services, physical, occupational and speech therapies, durable medical equipment, clinical diagnostic laboratory services, freestanding surgery center services, and certain other items and services.
 Under the MPFS, CMS has assigned a national relative value unit, or RVU, to most medical procedures and services that reflects the resources required to provide the services relative to all other services.
 Each RVU is calculated based on a combination of the time and intensity of work required, overhead expense attributable to the service, and professional liability insurance expense.
 These elements are each modified by a geographic adjustment factor to account for local practice costs and are then aggregated.
 To determine the payment rate for a particular service, the sum of the geographically adjusted RVUs is multiplied by a conversion factor.
-For calendar year 2023, CMS decreased the conversion factor by approximately 4.5%.
-However, Congress approved a partial offset to this reduction, which will result in a payment reduction of approximately 2.0% for calendar year 2023.
-The reduction to the physician payment rates is expected to increase in 2024.
+For calendar year 2024, CMS decreased the conversion factor by approximately 3.4%.

 CMS requires physicians and certain other healthcare clinicians to participate in one of two tracks under the Quality Payment Program, or QPP, which is a payment methodology intended to reward high-quality patient care.
 Under both tracks, performance data collected each performance year affects Medicare payments two years later.
 CMS expects to transition increasing financial risk to providers as QPP evolves.
-Under the Advanced Alternative Payment Model, or Advanced APM, incentive payments are available based on participation in specific innovative payment models approved by CMS.
-Providers may earn a Medicare incentive payment and will be exempt from the reporting requirements and payment adjustments imposed under the Merit-Based Incentive Payment System, or MIPS, if the provider has sufficient participation in an Advanced APM.
-After the 2023 performance year and associated payments in 2025, Advanced APM incentive payments will no longer be available.
-Instead, qualifying providers may, in the future, receive positive adjustments to their MPFS payment rates.
-Alternatively, providers may participate in the MIPS track, under which physicians will receive performance-based payment incentives or payment reductions based on their performance with respect to clinical quality, resource use, clinical improvement activities, and meaningful use of EHRs.
+The Advanced Alternative Payment Model, or Advanced APM, encourages participation in specific innovative payment models approved by CMS through financial incentives.
+For performance year 2023 and years prior, providers were able to earn Medicare incentive payments.
+Beginning in the 2024 performance year, qualifying providers will instead receive positive adjustments to their MPFS payment rates (performance year 2024 determines adjustments in payment year 2026).
+In addition, providers are exempt from the reporting requirements and payment adjustments imposed under the Merit-Based Incentive Payment System, or MIPS, if the provider has sufficient participation in an Advanced APM.
+Alternatively, providers may participate in the MIPS track, under which physicians receive performance-based payment incentives or payment reductions based on their performance with respect to clinical quality, resource use, clinical improvement activities, and meeting Promoting Interoperability standards related to the meaningful use of EHRs.